costinchelu/DOCS/Elements/Spring.md

 Spring Framework is extendable and we can create our own scopes too.
 However, most of the times we are good with the scopes provided by the framework.

-What are the main bean scopes in web container

-## What are the types of Dependency Injection Spring supports

-- **Constructor** based injection
-- **Setter** based injection
-- **Attribute** (property) based injection

-As per Spring documentation:
-- We should use constructor injection for mandatory dependencies
-- Setter-based injections should be used for dependencies that are optional in nature
-- Spring uses reflection for injecting the field-injected dependencies.
-So, field-based injection is a costlier approach and we should avoid using it

 ## Autowiring.
 Types of autowiring.

 The Spring framework enables automatic dependency injection.
-In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can autowire relationships between collaborating beans.
+In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can **autowire relationships between collaborating beans**.
 This is called Spring bean autowiring.

 After enabling annotation injection, we can use **autowiring on properties, setters, and constructors**.